 The survey found there is another category of "green elites," or people who said they are involved in sustainability or environmental efforts, willing to pay about $70 on average, with 14 percent of them willing to pay $100 or more.

-- Immateriality of Savings - The few dollars per month that consumers get for letting the utility control their lights, refrigrerator, AC, etc. are miniscule compared to my original justification for purchasing that appliance.
+- Immateriality of Savings - The few dollars per month that consumers get for letting the utility control their lights, refrigerator, AC, etc. are miniscule compared to my original justification for purchasing that appliance.
 They don't want the complexity added to my life.
 A 2011 Accenture study found the modest savings from active energy management in a home—doesn't necessarily motivate persistent behavior.
 But price incentives bundled with other offerings can motivate persistent behavioral changes, Accenture found.
 Rewards programs used in other industries, for example, may work for utilities.
 Convenience, loyalty points, a technology or some other variable must be combined with price to find the right combination to drive higher levels of adoption upfront and over time.

-- Short Term Cost vs. Longer Term Benefit - A recent consumer survey by Harris Interactive found There is little understanding of the longer-term benefits in energy cost savings, many of which can exceed the initial higher cost of the equipment investment in less than a year (which translates to an ROI greater than 100%.)
+- Short Term Cost vs. Longer Term Benefit - A 2011 consumer survey by Harris Interactive found There is little understanding of the longer-term benefits in energy cost savings, many of which can exceed the initial higher cost of the equipment investment in less than a year (which translates to an ROI greater than 100%.)
 The biggest obstacle to widespread consumer, industrial and commercial adoption of energy efficient technologies remains the up-front sticker shock.

 34% of US respondents to the Harris survey said they would make more room in their budget for energy efficiency efforts.
 On the other hand, a significant two-thirds said they were willing to make behavioral changes like using their energy-intensive devices at different times to conserve energy.